livewire/livewire/docs/installation.md

 ## Configuring Livewire's update endpoint

-Every update in a Livewire component sends a network request to the server using the following endpoint: `https://example.com/livewire/update`
+Every update in a Livewire component sends a network request to the server at the following endpoint: `https://example.com/livewire/update`

 This can be a problem for some applications that use localization or multi-tenancy.

-In those cases, you can register your own endpoint however you like, and as long as you do it inside `Livewire::setUpdateRoute()`,  Livewire will know to use this endpoint for all component updates.
+In those cases, you can register your own endpoint however you like, and as long as you do it inside `Livewire::setUpdateRoute()`,  Livewire will know to use this endpoint for all component updates:

 ```php
 Livewire::setUpdateRoute(function ($handle) {